 Almost floating through the rest of the market, I examined the pen in my hand.
 I imagined this pen in its previous life: a force tall and thin, bending and shifting with the hurricanes, the wars, and the other various abuses the island has had to endure over the past 500 years.
 In the past, these now smooth edges were initials carved into jagged bark.
 Perhaps, in a life not so long ago, my grandma, a child then, would have leaned her back against its trunk.
 Perhaps she would have placed her palm against its roots, tried to wrap her small arms around its massive center.
 My fingers curled around the pen gingerly, the closest to an embrace I may ever get to my grandma, my heritage, my home.

 “Beacham’s Guide to the Endangered Species of North America.”
 Encyclopedia.com.
 17 Oct.
 2020 .”
 Encyclopedia.com, Cengage, 26 Oct.
 2020/ www.encyclopedia.com/environment/science-magazines/cobana-negra.

 Born in Seattle and raised in rural Idaho, S. Salazar has always felt at home in the mountains.
-After graduating from the University of Idaho, she began teaching 7th-12th grade English.
-Her students’ creativity inspires her to show students that success isn’t defined by background.
+After graduating from the University of Idaho, she began teaching English classes.
+Teaching rekindled her love for writing.
+Through her writing, she hopes to show students that success isn’t defined by background.